intelligentfinance/private-loan-cases-dataset/README.md

 # private-loan-cases-dataset

-Cases to be added in December.
-Stay tunned
+We are in teh process of removing entitive info from the cases, and the data will to be  available in December.